virulious/project-bbs-api/README.md

 ### Unsolved Problems

-- Still need to edit posts with router.update
+- Still need to edit posts with router.update (completed)
-- Would like to eventually add comments to posts
+- Would like to eventually add comments to posts as a subdocument
+- Would like to create a route to show a post by title
+- Would like to create post catagories for further organization

 ## Images